 Registration process: what to expect in Florida

 The process includes an evaluation by a qualified licensed physician. https://neurologybuzz.com/2018/07/12/legalities-and-application-process-in-the-state-of-florida/A qualified physician undergoes a 2-hour course and holds a full medical license in the state of Florida.
 One is evaluated and if patient meets the stringent criteria, they obtain a registry number.
-The patient will undergo a registration process which takes between 2-4 weeks.
-An email arrives before the card then one is instructed to call the office so that recommendations are placed in the system.
+The patient undergoes registration which takes between 2-4 weeks.
+An e-mail arrives before the card then one is instructed to call the office so that recommendations are placed in the system.
 Oftentimes, if you don’t hear back in 4 weeks it is advisable to give the registry a call.
-It may be a misenetering of an e-mail causing a hold-up.
+It may be a misentering of an e-mail causing a delay.

 Regulated dispensaries in the Florida

 In Florida, there are 13 medical marijuana treatment centers and 43 retail dispensaries as of July 2018.
 In the state of Florida, patients can only obtain the Cannabis products recommended from their treating physicians from these dispensaries.
 It is illegal to smoke.
 There are 4 ways of taking it: oral, vaporizer, cream and patch.
 It is advisable to visit one of the licensed dispensaries in person so that the exact instructions can be given.
 Physicians recommend orders which are entered into the system.
 So long as the product is within the number of mg dispensed and the way it is recommended (oral, vaporizer, cream or patch) patients are at the liberty to change the ratio or dosage so long as it is within the orders.

 Once you are registered